The 5 Absolute Best Backend Web Frameworks in 2023

 This is an all-in-one web app builder that opens up the doors to a wide range of design freedom for individuals with no coding knowledge.

-It is all-inclusive because traditional software development approaches require you to write the code and delegate the deployment process to a web server, but the Bubble platform manages both the development, deployment process and web hosting for its users.
+It is all-inclusive because traditional software development approaches require you to write the code and delegate the deployment process to a web server.
+But the Bubble platform manages both the development, deployment process and web hosting for its individual users and agencies.